ArniEllertsson/T-869-COMP/README.md

-# rust_template
+# T-869-COMP
-This is a template repository for Mech_1 class in RU
+This is a repository for assignments for T-869 comp